 A Closer Look at Melatonin as a Sleep Aid

-When you’re having trouble sleeping, you’ll try anything to get a bit of rest and relaxation.
-You may change your bedtime routine, adjust the atmosphere of your bedroom or even consult a doctor about remedies for your insomnia.
 There are many reasons you may be losing sleep.
 Stress is a huge concern for those who aren’t getting ample rest.
 Of course, caffeine is another and even the foods you eat can impact your rest.
-However, sometimes your lack of rest is caused by chemical changes in your body.
+Sometimes your lack of rest is caused by chemical changes in your body.

 When you don’t get enough sleep, it impacts you in many ways.
 Your performance at work will suffer.
 You may be more likely to be cranky or irritable, and your safety is certainly put at risk.
 If you’re looking for a solution to your sleeping difficulties, but want to try something natural, consider talking to your doctor about melatonin.
-In this guide, we’ll take a look at melatonin, the natural supplement marketed to people who have difficulty getting rest.
-Of course, before you consider taking a sleep aid like melatonin it’s critical that you schedule a consultation with your doctor.
-Here’s everything you need to know about melatonin before your appointment.

 What is melatonin?

-Melatonin is a hormone that your body produces naturally.
-This hormone is created by your pineal gland, which is tucked in between the left and the right hemispheres of your brain.
 There have been some interesting theories throughout history about the role this little gland plays.
 For instance, Descartes believed it was the location of humans’ common sense, and even that the pineal gland was the location of the soul!

 Other physicians, philosophers and spiritualists have thought the pineal gland to be the third eye, the organ of spiritual vision and so on.
 Over the years, however, we’ve come to learn that while we know these things to be untrue, there’s much more to learn about the pineal gland.
 We don’t know the extent of the functions of the gland except that it’s directly related to how your body regulates its sleep patterns.